diverse are West African forests compared to those in Central and

 complementing revisions of all major taxa in the area (Huber, 2011b, 2012, 2013)

 and a previous summary on

 East African Pholcidae (Huber &

 2012).
-The final part of this trilogy (Central Africa) is in
+The final part of this trilogy (Central Africa) was

 Africa is indeed only

-about half as diverse as regions of comparable size in Central and East
+about half as diverse as regions of comparable sizes in Central and

 Some of the species listed/described: 1.